 "I've never met a guy like him before, neither as a player and nor as a coach," former Cologne boss Peter Stöger said of Hector.
 "He's developed into a top-class player.
 You can see how he has grown in confidence.
 He's matured on and off the pitch.
 He's spent time in the company of world-class players, and learned from them.
 He's become an integral member of the Germany team."

 Unfortunately for Stöger, injury deprived the Austrian tactician of his most trusted on-field ally during the final months of his Cologne tenure.
 The Billy Goats picked up just six points in 14 games without their resident general, but improved since the return of Hector, although too late to keep Stöger in the job or Cologne afloat.
 You have to wonder where the two-time Bundesliga champions might be had Hector not been sidelined for so long.

 Watch: Jonas Hector: part of the Cologne furniture

-Prior to relegation, Hector repeatedly affirmed his happiness at the Cathedral City club regardless of what league they're in - and promptly acted on his words, signing a contract that would keep him in Cologne in the second tier next season.
+Prior to relegation, Hector repeatedly affirmed his happiness at the Cathedral City club regardless of what league they're in - and promptly acted on his words, signing a contract that would keep him in Cologne in Bundesliga 2.
 For a player who purportedly turned down Barcelona for fear of not being good enough, and Liverpool – "why would I go there, when I have everything I need at Cologne?" – such unwavering commitment hardly comes as a surprise.

 When all is said and done, Hector could be playing for Bayern Munich in the UEFA Champions League or earning a crust in the regional divisions.
-He'd still be happy with his lot, and he'd still be an integral part of Löw's World Cup plans.
+He'd still be happy with his lot, and he'd still be one of Löw's first picks.
 The almost accidental rise to the top of Germany's world-class left-back next door continues apace.